nezutero/rssman/README.md

-<h2 align="left">telegram bot for self use, which is able to parse RSS and use the openai api to generate a short summary</h2>
+<h3 align="center">telegram bot, which is able to parse RSS and use the openai api to generate a short summary</h3>

 ###